melenkok/regex_exercise/README.md

 ## Brackets

-1. **[ ]** called character set. it means that the pattern currently being matched can be any of the characters in the character set \
+1. **[ ]** called character set. it means that the pattern currently being matched can be any of the characters in the character set. \
-**Characters to be picked from the character set don't need to be escaped**
+**Characters to be picked from the character set don't need to be escaped.**
 >Example 1.
 We want to match following patters:
 > 367-980-909 and 908.444.343